AnupDesai/Portfolio-Website/README.md

 • AWS EC2 was used to establish an instance of the website on the internet

-Here are some screenshots of my work
+Here are some screenshots of my work:

 <img width="958" alt="port1" src="https://user-images.githubusercontent.com/68967101/208257996-6c7b6801-45a0-4df1-be6f-28755debd309.png">